AndrewLaganaro/Environment_Backup_Python/Readme.md

 In general the .yml file tends to bring problems with Anaconda mainly because of some packages’ metadata that may have come incorrect on their text file, whereas the packages.txt file always works, you’ll always have to remember your Python and R version as this file doesn’t provide that information by default.

-You can get more information on how to correct the .yml text file issue with some regex functions on the link below, then the .yml file works flawlessly:
+You can get more information on how to correct the text file problem in the .yml's case with some regex functions on the link below, then the .yml file works flawlessly:

 - [Solve broken Env.yml file](https://github.com/conda/conda/issues/9624#issuecomment-801623523)